I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntstrsafe/nf-ntstrsafe-rtlunicodestringcchcatnex.md

 ## -remarks
 <p>The <b>RtlUnicodeStringCchCatNEx</b> function uses the destination buffer's size to ensure that the concatenation operation does not write past the end of the buffer.
 By default, the function does <u>not</u> terminate the resultant string with a null character value (that is, with zero).
 As an option, the caller can use the STRSAFE_FILL_BEHIND flag and a fill byte value of zero to null-terminate a resultant string that does not occupy the entire destination buffer.</p>

-<p><b>RtlUnicodeStringCchCatNEx</b> adds to the functionality of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562921">RtlUnicodeStringCchCatN</a> function by returning a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564879">UNICODE_STRING</a> structure that identifies the end of the destination string and the number of bytes that are left unused in that string.
-You can pass flags to <b>RtlUnicodeStringCchCatNEx</b>  for additional control.</p>

-<p>If the source and destination strings overlap, the behavior of the function is undefined.</p>

-<p>The <i>SourceString</i> and <i>DestinationString</i> pointers cannot be <b>NULL</b> unless the STRSAFE_IGNORE_NULLS flag is set in <i>dwFlags</i>.
-If STRSAFE_IGNORE_NULLS is set, one or both can be <b>NULL</b>.
-If the <i>DestinationString</i> pointer is <b>NULL</b>, the <i>SourceString</i> pointer must be <b>NULL</b> or the <b>UNICODE_STRING</b> structure must specify an empty string.</p>

-<p>For more information about the safe string functions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565508">Using Safe String Functions</a>. </p>

-<p>The <b>RtlUnicodeStringCchCatNEx</b> function uses the destination buffer's size to ensure that the concatenation operation does not write past the end of the buffer.
-By default, the function does <u>not</u> terminate the resultant string with a null character value (that is, with zero).
-As an option, the caller can use the STRSAFE_FILL_BEHIND flag and a fill byte value of zero to null-terminate a resultant string that does not occupy the entire destination buffer.</p>

-<p><b>RtlUnicodeStringCchCatNEx</b> adds to the functionality of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562921">RtlUnicodeStringCchCatN</a> function by returning a <a href="https://msdn.microsoft.com/library/windows/hardware/ff564879">UNICODE_STRING</a> structure that identifies the end of the destination string and the number of bytes that are left unused in that string.
+<p><b>RtlUnicodeStringCchCatNEx</b> adds to the functionality of the <a href="..\ntstrsafe\nf-ntstrsafe-rtlunicodestringcchcatn.md">RtlUnicodeStringCchCatN</a> function by returning a <a href="..\wudfwdm\ns-wudfwdm--unicode-string.md">UNICODE_STRING</a> structure that identifies the end of the destination string and the number of bytes that are left unused in that string.
 You can pass flags to <b>RtlUnicodeStringCchCatNEx</b>  for additional control.</p>

 <p>If the source and destination strings overlap, the behavior of the function is undefined.</p>